Jalalhejazi/node-step-by-step/README.md

 ## Step09 (HTTPS server and client)

-The HTTPS server and client API is almost identical to the HTTP API, so pretty much everything said about HTTP applies to them.
+HTTPS server works like the HTTP server.

 In fact, the client API is the same, and the HTTPS server only differs in that it needs a certificate file.